timescale/docs/api/_hyperfunctions/uddsketch/percentile_agg.md

     stable: 1.0.0
 hyperfunction:
   family: percentile approximation
-  type: aggregate
+  type: alternate aggregate
   aggregates:
-    - percentile_agg()
+    - uddsketch()
 api_details:
   summary: |
-    This is the first step for calculating approximate percentiles.
+    This is an alternate first step for calculating approximate percentiles.
+It provides some added convenience by using some sensible defaults to create a `UddSketch`.
+Internally, it calls `uddsketch` with 200 buckets and a maximum error rate of 0.001.

     Use `percentile_agg` to create an intermediate aggregate from your raw data.
     This intermediate form can then be used by one or more accessors in this group to compute final results.